emberjs/rfcs/text/0053-helpers.md

 # Summary

-Ember.js 1.13 will introduce a new API for helpers.
+Ember.js 1.13 will introduce a new API for the helpers.
 Helpers will come in two
 flavors:

 **Helpers** are a class-based way to define HTMLBars subexpressions.
 Helpers: